Skip to content

 ZooKeeperRequestLatencyMsMean After the cluster enters the ACTIVE state.
 Cluster Name, Broker ID The average latency (in milliseconds) of Apache ZooKeeper requests from the broker.

 ZooKeeperSessionState After the cluster enters the ACTIVE state.
-Cluster Name, Broker ID The connection state of the broker ZooKeeper session may be one of the following states: NOT_CONNECTED: '0.0', ASSOCIATED: '0.1', CONNECTING: '0.5', CONNECTEDREADONLY: '0.8', CONNECTED: '1.0', CLOSED: '5.0', AUTH_FAILED: '10.0'.
+Cluster Name, Broker ID The connection state of the broker's ZooKeeper session can be one of the following: NOT_CONNECTED: '0.0', ASSOCIATED: '0.1', CONNECTING: '0.5', CONNECTEDREADONLY: '0.8', CONNECTED: '1.0', CLOSED: '5.0', AUTH_FAILED: '10.0'.

 PER_BROKER Level Monitoring

-When you set the monitoring level to PER_BROKER, in addition to all DEFAULT level Metrics, you will also get the Metrics described in the table below.
-You are charged for the Metrics in the table below, while the DEFAULT level Metrics remain free.
-The Metrics in this table have the following dimensions: Cluster Name, Broker ID.
+When you set the monitoring level to PER_BROKER, in addition to all DEFAULT level metrics, you will also get the metrics described in the table below.
+You are charged for the metrics in the table below, while the DEFAULT level metrics remain free.
+The metrics in this table have the following dimensions: Cluster Name, Broker ID.

 Additional Metrics Available at PER_BROKER Monitoring Level